ZeyoYT/AiLama/README.md

 ## Features

 - Simple To Use
+- Web Search Capabilities using SearXNG
+- Web Document for RAG Support using URL
 - can be used anywhere in discord where user installable apps are supported
 - you can run you query by a different model on the fly using the model's field ( example below )
 - URL RAG supported, where you can provide a url in the URL Option and the bot will take the Website as a context